tisanelabs/tisanedocs/tisane_response.md

 * `text` (string) - fragment of text containing the instance (only included if the `snippets` [setting](#output-customization) is set to `true`)
 * `tags` (array of strings) - when exists, provides additional detail about the abuse.
 For instance, if the fragment is classified as an attempt to sell hard drugs, one of the tags will be _hard_drug_.
 * `type` (string) - the type of the abuse
+* `severity` (string) - how severe the abuse is.
+The levels of severity are `low`, `medium`, `high`, and `extreme`

 The currently supported types are:

 * `personal_attack` - an insult / attack on the addressee, e.g. an instance of cyberbullying.
 Please note that an attack on a post or a point, or just negative sentiment is not the same as an insult.
 The line may be blurred at times.
 See [our Knowledge Base for more information](http://tisane.ai/knowledgebase/how-do-i-detect-personal-attacks/).
-* `bigotry` - hate speech aimed at one of the [protected classes](https://en.wikipedia.org/wiki/Protected_group)
+* `bigotry` - hate speech aimed at one of the [protected classes](https://en.wikipedia.org/wiki/Protected_group).
+The hate speech detected is not just racial slurs, but, generally, hostile statements aimed at the group as a whole
 * `profanity` - profane language, regardless of the intent
 * `sexual_advances` - welcome or unwelcome attempts to gain some sort of sexual favor or gratification
 * `criminal_activity` - attempts to sell or procure restricted items, criminal services, issuing death threats, and so on
-* `external_contact` - attempts to establish contact or payment outside of the online community, which may violate the rules in certain communities, e.g. gig economy portals, e-commerce portals
+* `external_contact` - attempts to establish contact or payment outside of the online community (may violate the rules in certain communities, e.g. gig economy portals, e-commerce portals)
 * `spam` - (RESERVED) spam content
 * `generic` - undefined

 ### Sentiment Analysis

+The `sentiment_expressions` section is an array of detected fragments relevant to sentiment.

 Every instance contains the following attributes: